-Prednisone is the main medication used to treat PMR.
-It works by fighting the inflammation caused by PMR.
+Prednisone is the main medication used to treat Polymyalgia Rheumatica.
+It works by fighting the inflammation caused by Polymyalgia Rheumatica.
 In most people, symptoms are noticeably better within 24 hours.
 In some people, their stiffness completely disappears after just one dose.

 Once the symptoms of the disease are under control, the dose of prednisone is tapered (gradually reduced).
-People with PMR usually have to continue taking a low dose of prednisone for at least 1 year to prevent the inflammation from returning.
+People with Polymyalgia Rheumatica usually have to continue taking a low dose of prednisone for at least 1 year to prevent the inflammation from returning.

 Stopping prednisone can be difficult for some people because the inflammation can return if it’s stopped too soon.
-In such cases, doctors might recommend other medications such as NSAIDs or DMARDs to make it easier.
+In such cases, doctors might recommend other medications such as Non-Steroidal Anti-Inflammatory Drugs or Disease Modifying Anti-Rheumatic Drugs such as methotrexate to make it easier.

-When used for long periods of time, corticosteroids can have side effects.
-People who take corticosteroids for 3 months or longer are advised to take a daily calcium and vitamin D supplement to protect their bones.
+When used for long periods of time, prednisone can have side effects.
+People who take prednisone for 3 months or longer are advised to take a daily calcium and vitamin D supplement to protect their bones.
 Sometimes other medications are also recommended for bone protection.
 Patients should discuss the risks and benefits of using prednisone with their doctor.

-Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) help reduce the inflammation caused by PMR and can also help to reduce pain.
-They are usually not as effective as prednisone for the initial treatment of PMR, but might be prescribed in addition to prednisone to treat cases that still have symptoms even after being treated with prednisone.
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) help reduce the inflammation caused by Polymyalgia Rheumatica and can also help to reduce pain.
+They are usually not as effective as prednisone for the initial treatment of Polymyalgia Rheumatica, but might be prescribed in addition to prednisone to treat cases that still have symptoms even after being treated with prednisone.

 Analgesics (Pain Killers)